-There are numerous types of abdominal hernia, the most common of which are inguinal and femoral hernia.
+There are numerous types of abdominal hernia, the most common of which are hiatus, inguinal, and femoral hernia.
 However, there are a number of less common abdominal hernia that require identification and suitable management.

-An epigastric hernia occurs in the midline through the fibres of the linea alba (Fig. 1).
+An epigastric hernia occurs in the upper midline through the fibres of the linea alba (Fig. 1).
 They are typically secondary to raised chronic intra-abdominal pressure, such as with obesity, pregnancy, or ascites.

 They are relatively common with a prevalence up to 10%, mostly affecting middle-aged men.
 Whilst typically asymptomatic, they may present as a midline mass that disappear when lying on the back.

-A paraumbilical hernia occurs through the linea alba around the umbilicus* (not through the umbilicus itself).
+A paraumbilical hernia is a herniation occurring through the linea alba around the umbilical region* (not through the umbilicus itself).

-They are typically secondary to raised chronic intra-abdominal pressure, such as with obesity, pregnancy, or ascites.
+They are also typically secondary to raised chronic intra-abdominal pressure and present as a lump around the umbilical region.

-*Umbilical hernias can also occur, commonly in children (congenital in aetiology), as well as ventral wall abnormalities, either omphalocele or gastroschisis, caused by a failure of abdominal contents to return back to the abdominal cavity during intrauterine development
+*Umbilical hernias can also occur, commonly in children (congenital in aetiology), either omphalocele or gastroschisis, caused by a failure of abdominal contents to return back to the abdominal cavity during intrauterine development

 A spigelian hernia is a rare form of abdominal hernia that occurs at the semilunar line (the tendinous lateral border of the rectus, where the aponeuroses fuse), around the level of the arcuate line.

-Clinically, they present as a small tender mass at the lower lateral edge of the rectus abdominus.
-They have a high risk of strangulation, and so should be repaired.
+Clinically, they present as a small tender mass at the lower lateral edge of the rectus abdominus*.
+They have a high risk of strangulation, and so should be repaired urgently.

-One study has shown cryptorchidism is also present in 75% of cases of Spigelian hernia in male infants; this is likely associated with a failure in gubernaculum development.
+*One study has shown cryptorchidism is also present in 75% of cases of Spigelian hernia in male infants, likely associated with a failure in gubernaculum development.

-An obturator hernia is a hernia of the pelvic floor, occurring at the obturator foramen, into the obturator canal.
-They are more common in women (due to a wider pelvis), typically in middle-aged patients and more often occur on the right side.
+An obturator hernia is a hernia of the pelvic floor, occurring through the obturator foramen, into the obturator canal (Fig. 3).
+They are more common in women (due to a wider pelvis), typically in elderly patients*.

 *Due to the substantial amount of fat that is contained within the obturator canal, many obturator hernias also present in those who have undergone rapid weight loss.
 Losing the fat located in the canal results in a larger space for potential herniation to develop.

-A Littre’s hernia is a very rare form of abdominal hernia, whereby there is herniation of Meckel’s diverticulum.
-This most commonly occurs at the inguinal canal and many will become strangulated.
+A Littre’s hernia is a very rare form of abdominal hernia, whereby there is herniation of a Meckel’s diverticulum.
+This most commonly occurs in the inguinal canal and many will become strangulated.

-Lumbar hernias are rare posterior hernias occurring spontaneously* through an area of weakness, or iatrogenically following surgery (classically following open renal surgery).
-They present as a posterior mass and often with associated back pain.
+Lumbar hernias are rare posterior hernias, that typically occur spontaneously* or iatrogenically following surgery (classically following open renal surgery).
+They present as a posterior mass, often with associated back pain.

 The lumbar posterior wall has two common areas of physiological weakness where lumbar hernia most often occur:

-A Richter’s hernia is a partial herniation of small bowel, whereby only the anti-mesenteric border becomes strangulated, therefore only part of the lumen of the bowel is within the hernia.
+A Richter’s hernia is a partial herniation of bowel, whereby the anti-mesenteric border becomes strangulated, therefore only part of the lumen of the bowel is within the hernial sac.